oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 5.1.9 Requirement 9: changes.csv

-The file changes.csv must contain the filename as well as the value of `/document/tracking/current_release_date` for each CSAF document in the sub-directories without a heading; lines must be sorted by the latter one.
+The file changes.csv must contain the filename as well as the value of `/document/tracking/current_release_date` for each CSAF document in the sub-directories without a heading; lines must be sorted by the `current_release_date` timestamp with the latest one first.

 Examples: